Rams shift focus to contracts for Aaron Donald, others

 "When he's here, he's a happy guy," McVay, the Rams' first-year head coach, said of Donald.
 "He loves football.
 He wants to be here, he wants to get something worked out.
 And I think with respect to his representation, what he's done for this organization, we're optimistic that we can come to a deal that's fair for both. ...
 I think we’re optimistic that something's going to work out."

-The Rams have been very open about their interest in working something out with Donald, but closed about their desire to extend Johnson.
+The Rams have been very open about their interest in working something out with Donald but closed about their desire to extend Johnson.

 The sixth-year cornerback is to make $16.742 million under his second consecutive franchise tag, placed on Johnson because the Rams couldn't afford to lose him and were uncertain about extending him.
 Snead had expressed a desire to wait until after the offseason program concluded to make sure Johnson was a fit for a Phillips system that asks its cornerbacks to play a lot of man coverage.
 It's over now, and he still sounds non-committal.